vatnz-dev/sops/docs/enroute/RAN.md

 RAN shall ensure that an efficient arrival flow is maintained into AA TMA.

-### HN TMA

-Due to the relatively small lateral boundaries of HN TMA, RAN shall ensure that any aircraft descending into NZHN are a standard 5nm spacing, preferably greater.

-As the easten section of the HN TMA does not perfectly align with the RAN/BAY sector boundary, RAN may choose to delegate control of this airspace to either BAY or HN TMA with coordination.

 ### NP TWR

 When NP TWR is offline, RAN is responsible for all functions of NP TWR, including the Procedural Tower service.